Dexter R. Voisin

+Dexter Rommell Voisin (born September 1963) is an American-Trinidadian social work scientist, professor, author, psychotherapist, and public speaker.

+Voisin is the president of the National Association of Deans and Directors.
+He focuses on the impact of interpersonal, community and structural violence on the health and mental health of racialized youth and the factors that promote resiliency.

+Voisin is ranked among the world's most-cited researchers.
+He has been recognized as one of the most influential Black scholars in social work.
+In 2024, Voisin was described as a 'social work pioneer' by the National Association of Social Workers.

+History

+Voisin was born in Trinidad, West Indies, to a working-class family and moved to the United States at an early age.

-Dexter R. Voisin is an American Trinidadian professor, social work scientist, author, licensed psychotherapist, and public speaker His scholarship focuses on the impact of interpersonal, community and structural violence on the health and mental health of racialized youth and the factors that promote resiliency despite embedded inequalities.
-From 2019 to 2021 he was dean and held the Sandra Rotman Chair in Social Work at the University of Toronto's Factor-Inwentash Faculty of Social Work (FIFSW), which is ranked #1 nationally and #2 globally.
+From 2019 to 2021 he was Dean and held the Sandra Rotman Chair in Social Work at the University of Toronto's Factor-Inwentash Faculty of Social Work (FIFSW), which is ranked #1 nationally and #2 globally.
 He was the first person of color to be appointed dean at FIFSW.
 Prior to this appointment, he was a professor at the University of Chicago's School of Social Service Administration (SSA) for two decades and director and co-director at the STI/HIV Intervention Network and the Chicago Center for HIV Elimination, also at the University of Chicago.

 Voisin was the first person of color to be promoted through the ranks of assistant professor to full professor in SSA's 120-year history.
 He is recognized as one of the most influential and cited Black scholars in premier schools of social work in the United States.
 His scholarship has informed public health policy in Illinois.

+In January 2022, Voisin began his tenure as Dean of the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University in Cleveland, Ohio.

+Tenures

-In 2021, he was inducted as a fellow into the American Academy of Social Work and Social Welfare.
-Voisin is the author of the book America the Beautiful and Violent: Black Youth and Neighborhood Trauma in Chicago, which is published by Columbia University Press.
-In January 2022, he began his tenure as the Jack, Joseph and Morton Mandel Dean in Applied Social Sciences at Case Western Reserve University.
-Voisin is listed among the top 2 percent of most cited researchers in the world.
+In 2020, Voisin was elected a board member of the Society for Social Work and Research (SSWR) and became a SSWR Fellow in 2022.
+In 2021, he was inducted as a fellow into the American Academy of Social Work and Social Welfare (AASWSW) and was appointed to their board in 2022.
+In 2023, Voisin was elected president of the National Association of Deans and Directors (NADD), and in 2024, he was named a Social Work Pioneer by the National Association of Social Workers Foundation (NASWF), among the highest honors in the social work profession.

-Selected media coverage